-- Add or remove drugs from the Drug List - Move a drug to a higher or lower cost sharing tier. - Add or remove a restriction on coverage for a drug - Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.
+- Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost sharing tier. - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic version of the drug.